SChenrayan/HWImageProcessor/README.md

 ### Usage

-See the usage notes for `Project Update 3` since not much has changed to be able to run the project
+See the usage notes for `Project Update 3` since nothing has changed in terms of running the project

 ### Changes since last update